Lány (Kladno District): Sights

 The major landmark of Lány is Lány Castle.
 At the end of the 16th century, the local fortress was rebuilt into a Renaissance hunting lodge.
 It was rebuilt into a Baroque castle in the 17th century.
 Another floor was added in 1730.
 The game park in the woods near the castle was established in 1713 and the large castle park was founded in 1770.
 The castle acquired its current appearance after a major reconstruction in 1902–1903.
 In 1921, it was purchased by the Czechoslovak state and designated as an official summer presidential residence.
 Slovene architect Jože Plečnik reconstructed the castle and its park in 1921–1924.
 T. G. Masaryk liked the castle and was allowed to stay there after his abdication in 1935 until his death in 1937.
-During World War II, the castle was a residence of Emil Hácha, President of Protectorate of Bohemia and Moravia, then it was used sporadically.
+During World War II, the castle was a residence of Emil Hácha, President of Protectorate of Bohemia and Moravia, and then it was used sporadically.

 After the Velvet Revolution, the tradition was revived by Václav Havel, the first president of the Czech Republic.
 Since then, it has been a place of many official sessions between the president and other top politicians.
 The castle itself is closed to the public.
 The castle park is partially accessible.

 The Church of the Holy Name of Jesus was originally built as a castle chapel.
 It was built in the Rococo style in 1748–1752 and it is connected to the castle by a covered passage.

 A reconstructed Baroque building of a former granary houses the Museum of T. G. Masaryk.
 The museum presents the life and living of the entire Masaryk family, the period of World War I, the Czechoslovak Legion and the establishment of the First Czechoslovak Republic.
 There is also a small exhibition about the municipality.

 The Masaryk family tomb is located in the local cemetery, where, in addition to Tomáš and Charlotte, their children Jan and Alice are also buried.
 The tomb has become a symbol of Czechoslovak democracy, especially in the era of Czechoslovak Socialist Republic.
 The tomb of Tomáš Garrigue Masaryk is protected as a national cultural monument.

 The Ice Hockey Hall of Fame is a small museum devoted to the history of Czech and Czechoslovak ice hockey.
 It contains a collection of jerseys, ice hockey sticks, photos, pieces of equipment, publications, and medals.